Azure/autorest.python/README.md

 pipeline:
   python:
-    # makes it so that the 'python:' config section loads early.
+    # doesn't process anything, just makes it so that the 'python:' config section loads early.
-    null: true   # no actual plugin, just a placeholder
+    null: true
-    input: openapi-document/multi-api/identity

   modelerfour:
     # in order that the modelerfour/flattener/grouper/etc picks up
     # configuration nested under python: in the user's config,
-    # we have to make modelerfour depend on the 'python' task too.
+    # we have to make modeler four pull from the 'python' task.
     input:
       - python

   python/m2r:
+    # make this set of tasks take python settings too.
+    # anything that pulls this input will inherit the settings too.
+    input:
-    input: modelerfour/identity
+      - modelerfour/identity
+      - python

   python/namer:
     input: python/m2r